Exploring Primary Colors with Tempera Paint

 Description

-Using just two or three colors and various sponges or brushes can teach your child about primary and secondary colors.
-Great beginning paint activity my children did at an art class at 2 years of age.
+Using just two or three paint colors and various sponges or brushes can teach your child about primary and secondary colors.
+It helps build fine motor skills as well.
+Also, for young toddlers, it will reinforce color recognition.
+Excellent beginning paint activity for all children and may help with color identification for visual learners.
+My children did this activity at an art class at 2 years of age.

 Materials